-2013 AFN Convention
+AFN Annual Convention

 The AFN Convention is the largest representative annual gathering in the United States of any Native peoples.
 Delegates are elected on a population formula of one representative per twenty-five Native residents in the area and delegate participation rates at the annual convention typically exceed 95 percent.
 Policy guidelines and advocacy statements are set by the dozens of resolutions passed by voting delegates at the Convention.